Clinic FAQs

 It’s important to be aware that healing your relationship with food takes time.
 In fact, some of the awareness and self-discovery is a lifelong journey.
 Of course, we don’t intend to work with you for the rest of your life, but to give you the tools and skills to continue this for yourself.

-To give you a rough idea, on average we tend to work with our clients for 9-12 months, but some people don’t need as much support as this and others work with us for years.
+To give you a rough idea, on average we tend to work with our clients for 6 to 9 months, but some people don’t need as much support as this and others work with us for years.

 Where Can I Find Reviews?